OxfordSKA/OSKAR/docs/index.rst

 OSKAR has been designed primarily to produce simulated data from telescopes that use aperture arrays, as envisaged for the SKA.

-See the :ref:`install_guide` guide for installation instructions.
+See :ref:`install_guide` for installation instructions.

 OSKAR is made available under the 3-clause BSD License.
 Please see the :ref:`license` page for details of third-party software